 But you might see that there are some potential issues with how this works in practice.
 What if company A is not aware that company B has subcontracted the work out to company C?
 Company A won’t be able to make a claim because they have no knowledge or evidence that the work was carried out in the UK.

-This means that the original contractor (Company B, in this case) must be totally transparent with its customer (Company A) about the nature of the R&D activities.
+This means that the original contractor (Company B, in this case) must be totally transparent with its customer (Company A) about the nature and location of the R&D activities.
 In theory, no problem!
-But, in practice, not everyone is always as honest as we hope they’ll be.
+But, in practice, these lines of communication are not always open.

 Exemptions from overseas expenditure restrictions